 Can I set up a Limited Company myself?

-The process of registering a company is done on the CRO digital system, CORE.
+Registering a company is done on the CRO digital system, CORE.
 You can set up a CORE account online and complete this paperwork yourself.

 While you can do this yourself, our clients find it more efficient to outsource to our professional team